andy-ez/vender/README.md

 # Simple Vending Machine
-Basic Vending Machine Simulator that allows for the following key features:
+Basic Vending Machine Simulator with the following key features:
   - Once an item is selected and the appropriate amount of money is inserted, the vending machine should return the correct product.
   - Returns change if too much money is provided, or prompts for more money if insufficient funds have been inserted.
   - Accepts standard UK coins (1p, 2p, 5p, 10p, 20p, 50p, £1, £2)